macstepien/furuta_pendulum/furuta_pendulum_control_toolbox/README.md

 `ct_demo_simulation` - simple simulation of furuta pendulum with some hardcoded initial state, state trajectories are then plotted.
 Its main purpose is initial verification of generated model
 `ros2 run furuta_pendulum_control_toolbox ct_demo_simulation`

-`ct_demo_simulation_node` - similar to previouse one, but this time initial state is read from parameters, and results are published in `joint_state` message, which can be later used to visualize model in RViz.
+`ct_demo_simulation_node` - similar to previous one, but this time initial state is read from parameters, and results are published in `joint_state` message, which can be later used to visualize model in RViz.
 Used for further model verification.
 `ros2 launch furuta_pendulum_control_toolbox ct_simulation.launch.py`

 `ct_lqr` - linearizes system and calculates LQR gains, which can be later used in the `lqr_with_swing_up_controller`